 Learn something new every day More Info... by email

-Although referred to as oxtail, this cut of beef commonly comes from a cow's tail.
-The muscular cow’s tail meat has a lot of flavor but requires a slow and low cooking heat.
-Preparing oxtail in the slow cooker is one method that provides the moist heat needed to help tenderize oxtail.
-It's recommended that you completely cover oxtail with water or a seasoned marinade and allow from eight to 10 hours of cooking time when you cook oxtail in the slow cooker.
+Oxtail doesn't actually come from an ox — this cut of beef commonly comes from a cow's tail.
+The meat has a lot of flavor but requires a slow and low cooking heat.
+Preparing oxtail in the slow cooker provides the moist heat needed to help tenderize oxtail.
+Completely cover it with water or a seasoned marinade when cooking the meat, and allow from eight to 10 hours of cooking time.
 Browning the meat before adding it to the slow cooker and using a range of seasonings also can add to the dish's overall flavor.

 When you cook oxtail in the slow cooker, you should use the lowest temperature heat setting.
-Browning oxtail before placing it in the slow cooker improves its taste and appearance.
+Browning the meat before placing it in the slow cooker improves its taste and appearance.
 This step is similar to preparing meat for braising.
 You should heat olive oil in a skillet on your stove and brown both cut surfaces of the oxtail.
-If the cuts are thick, then the oxtail can be turned on its edge to brown the sides.
+If the cuts are thick, then the meat can be turned on its edge to brown the sides.

 For best cooking results, slow cookers should be at least half-full but not more than two-thirds full.
 Filling them to the brim increases the cooking time and causes uneven cooking.
-The amount of liquid you add also affects cooking time.
+The amount of liquid you add also affects the cooking time.
 It should be sufficient to completely cover the meat without being excessive.
-Any recipe designed for cooking oxtail in an oven on low heat can be adapted so you can cook oxtail in the slow cooker.
+Any recipe designed for cooking oxtail in an oven on low heat can be adapted for the slow cooker.

 The amount of oxtail being cooked will help determine cooking time.
 A recipe that requires from two to three hours in the oven will take at least eight hours in the slow cooker on low.
-Cooking in the slow cooker on a high-heat setting will only take from four to six hours, but high heat is not recommended for oxtail.
+Cooking in the slow cooker on a high-heat setting will only take from four to six hours, but high heat is not recommended for this dish.
 The best way to speed the cooking process in a slow cooker is to start your dish and resist the temptation to lift the lid for a peek inside.
-This is because, each time you open the lid, you increase the cooking time by 15 to 20 minutes.
+Each time you open the lid, you increase the cooking time by 15 to 20 minutes.